 Don’t feel like waiting for your meal?
 Why not head over to Chop Chop where the only thing better than the Chinese food is how fast it lands on your plate.
 Perched on the southwest corner of Dundas and Markham, this fast-food restaurant is making Chinese food healthy and quickly.
 The interior is clean and

 Clay Pot King is bringing the traditional Chinese clay pot–style hot pot to Richmond Hill.
 The space has luxe decor but maintains a casual and friendly atmosphere with servers who are always happy to give recommendations.
-Clay Pot King specializes in meat and seafood clay pot hot pot soups, congee pots and authentic Chinese appetizers
+They specializes in meat and seafood clay pot hot pot soups, congee pots and authentic Chinese appetizers like crispy

 Got a big group with a big appetite?
 Show up at Congee Wong, and not only will all of you be able to sit around a table, but even your vegan friends will feast at this Chinese restaurant.
-Congee Wong has a different menu for breakfast, lunch, afternoon tea and dinner, in addition to the
+They have a different menu for breakfast, lunch, afternoon tea and dinner, in addition to the takeout

 This Scarborough Chinese bakery is making some of the most beautiful cakes in all of the GTA.
 DaanGo Cake Lab is the brainchild of Master Chef Canada contestant Christopher Siu.
 His sweet shop is a confectionary dream with a heaven-like white interior and wafts of freshly baked desserts coming from the kitchen.
 With a tiny